mlang/bmc/README.txt

 around 1880, and was later refined by several comittees.
 Its aim was naturally to be unambiguous and allow verbatim transcriptions from visual music notation, but it was never particularily designed to be read by a computer.
-This aspect of the history shows up in the more complex tricks that we will want to handle to provide a parser that is as intelligent as possible.
+This aspect of the history shows up in the more complex tricks that we will need to provide a parser that is as intelligent as possible.

 Instead of the more conservative yacc/lex approach, we are using a much more modern parsing framework, namely Boost.Spirit[4].
 Spirit is a C++ framework for creating parsers based on templates and meta-programming.
 A DSEL for EBNF-alike grammars is provided, and transformed at compile time into the necessary code to implement the actual parser.
+Using Boost.Fusion, Spirit can support a wide variety of desireable C++ data structures as synthesized attributes of its grammars.
+We can make use of STL containers and even more specific types like Boost.Variant or Boost.Optional to construct our abstract syntax tree.

  [4] http://www.boost.org/doc/libs/1_47_0/libs/spirit/doc/html/index.html